Outlook Calendar for Reclaim is almost here! Join the waitlist

 • Paid plans start at $4.75/month (unlimited calendar sets)

-7. Taskworld - best for combining task management and calendar sharing
+7. Taskworld - best for task management & calendar sharing

-However, while Taskworld’s shared calendar may make it easy to plan your projects, it doesn’t have any automatic rescheduling features.
+However, while Taskworld’s calendar sharing features may make it easy to plan your projects, it doesn’t have any automatic rescheduling features.
 So, if things come up, you’d need to reschedule your team’s tasks manually.

 Key features